 The primary responsibility of Student Congress is to act in the best interest of the student body and the University.
 This is fulfilled through legislation and by working with the University staff.
-As a representative body, Student Congress is part of the University "chain of command" every student should adhere to for best results.

 Student Congress must act in numerous areas to best benefit the student body and the University.
 Some of the legislation initiates investigations into problem areas affecting students, followed by recommendations for relieving or eliminating these problem areas; provides student health insurance; establishes eligibility and election laws; sets the A.U.S.G. budget each term; charters student organizations; seeks to improve the motor vehicle regulations.